 Location and Bluetooth-based beacon marketing is a relatively new and fresh opportunity in the retail, enterprise, and business world.
 Often called proximity marketing, it relies on a wireless signal or beacon devices that transmit data and information to smartphones.
 Some even refer to it as beaconing, which should come as no surprise.

-In retail, B2C, entertainment, and even hospitality, it’s used to provide a more interactive experience to customers and clients.
+In retail, B2C, entertainment, and even hospitality, proximity marketing with beacons is used to provide a more interactive, contextual experience to customers and clients.
 You can check-in to a nearby beacon to receive exclusive deals and promotions, adverts, interface with proprietary systems, and more.

 Retail stores, for example, can use beacons to blast an active deal to customers who walk into their store or walk by their physical location.
 It’s also a great way to draw in new audiences at shopping centers, malls, and retail plazas.